petervdb/system-config/doc/getting_started.md

 ## Things to look at before you start
-Before you execute salt, have a look at data/salt/add_users_template.sls
+Before you execute salt, have a look at data/salt/add_users_template.sls You have 2 options here:
+- copy data/salt/add_users_template.sls to  data/salt/add_users.sls and modify add_users.sls
+- or leave it as it is if you don't want that certain users get created automatically

 ## Running Salt to configure/update your system